 - Desire to leave an inheritance

-GUL insurance policies are just as important for someone who is 40 as it for someone who is 70.
-Most people need it, it’s why they need it and how much they need that determines their specific policy agreement.
+GUL insurance policies are just as important for someone who is 40 as it for someone who is 70 and needs life insurance.
+Most people need it, it’s why they need it and how much they need that determine the coverage amount and specific policy design.

-We should remember that in order to get the benefits of the low-cost premiums, the earlier you start the lower your monthly premiums will be.
+In order to get the benefits of the lower-cost premiums, don’t forget that the earlier you start the lower your monthly premiums will be.

-So, if you are 70 just starting a new policy, you may be paying more than someone who is 80 that started their policy and locked in their rates at 60-years-of-age.
+So, if you are 70 and just starting a new policy, you may be paying more than someone who is 80 that had started their policy and locked in their rates at 60-years-of-age.

 Top Companies Who Offer GUL

-These are the top companies that currently offer GUL policies that have been widely-used and rated by customers of all ages.
+These are some of the top companies that currently offer GUL policies that have been widely-used and highly rated by customers of all ages.

 American National is based out of Springfield, Mo and has been around since 1905.
-Consistently a top contender (notably #1) when it comes to GUL insurance.
+Consistently a top contender when it comes to GUL insurance.
 They offer their Signature Guaranteed UL with several important features.

 You can expect:

-- They also allow you to choose the term length you need.
+- They also allow you to customize your policy and choose your preferred guarantee period

-- Ability to cancel your policy and cash out.
+- Ability to cancel your policy and cash out at certain times periods.

 Symetra is based out of Des Moines, IA and has been around for over 60 years.
-They offer their UL-G and has been competitive in pricing for quite some time.
+They offer their UL-G and have been competitive in pricing for quite some time.
 They have a lot of interesting features that customers with specific needs have capitalized on.

 You can expect:

 - Offers a chronic illness rider that allows early access of up to half of the death benefit while you are alive.